MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-5.7.0/uninstall-azurerm-ps.md

 through the [Send-Feedback](/powershell/module/azurerm.profile/send-feedback) cmdlet.
 If you encountered a bug, we'd appreciate it if you [file a GitHub issue](https://github.com/azure/azure-powershell/issues).

-# Uninstall MSI
+# Uninstall MSI or Web Platform Installer

-If you installed Azure PowerShell using the MSI package, you must uninstall through the Windows system rather than PowerShell.
+If you installed Azure PowerShell using the MSI package or the Web Platform Installer, you must uninstall through the Windows system rather than PowerShell.

 | Platform | Instructions |